Krip Suri

-Krip Kapur Suri, (born 14 June 1986) is an Indian model turned actor.
-He is primarily known for his role of Prof. Vardhan Suryavanshi in Channel V India’s Sadda Haq and Raahukaal in Life OK’s Savitri.
+Krip Kapur Suri (born 14 June 1986) is an Indian model turned actor.
+He is primarily known for his role of Prof. Vardhan Suryavanshi in Channel V India's Sadda Haq and Raahukaal in Life OK's Savitri.
 He also portrayed the role of Ravi Garewal in Life OK's Kalash and Adhiraj Rajawat in Zee TV's Jeet Gayi Toh Piya Morey and of Duryodhan in RadhaKrishn on Star Bharat.

 Personal life

 Krip was born into a Punjabi middle-class family hailing from Delhi.
 Krip had always dream of becoming a successful actor, though didn't even have money to enroll himself into an acting school.
-In an interview he stated: “I arrived in Mumbai ten years ago on 17 January 2003 and was living in a room with eight people.
+In an interview he stated: "I arrived in Mumbai ten years ago on 17 January 2003 and was living in a room with eight people.
 I was unable to pay rent and was out on the streets for three days.
 On seeing me sleeping on the streets a generous soul offered me accommodation till I could afford to find a roof over my head and pay rent for the same.
-I was also without any morsel of food for six days.”
+I was also without any morsel of food for six days."
 However he soon passed this struggling phase with his strong dedication towards acting.
-Krip has a great interest in photography and is a good football player too.“Well, acting is my career.
+Krip has a great interest in photography and is a good football player too.
+"Well, acting is my career.
 But yes, along with acting, I would like to work really hard on my photography skills.
 I want to keep a really good collection of photographs clicked by me.
-My camera is my best friend.” says he.
+My camera is my best friend." says he.

+Suri married Simran Kaur on 6 December 2014, in Delhi.
+However, Suri's father passed away on the morning of the wedding day after battling cancer.
+Following the tragedy, the elaborate wedding rituals and celebrations were put on hold.
+They remarried on 5 August 2018, at a gurudwara in Mumbai.
+On 19 January 2020, the couple got blessed with a baby girl, Ray Kapur Suri.
+The couple divorced on 1 January 2026.